Skip to product information

 • Antique: 1895 - 1898

 • Details: A beautiful, teaspoon, originally made for the Hotel Imperial in New York City.
-It is a very rare spoon, we personally have not seen it anywhere else.
+It is a very RARE spoon, we personally have not seen it anywhere else.
 It was common for large, luxurious hotels, to have their silverware branded with the hotel name.
 This spoon served many guests at the "Hotel Imperial" which opened its doors in 1895, located on Broadway on 31st and 32nd Streets.
 The name of the hotel is engraved on the spoon handle.
 This is a very old pattern called "English King" by Holmes & Edwards.
 Hard to read, very worn, the stamp on back reads: "Holmes & Edwards, HE".
 There's a lot of history behind this little spoon, see below for a brief story.
 Would make a great gift for a collector or for someone who appreciates vintage flatware.
 Maybe even a history buff, a New York historian or Librarian might also enjoy this gift.

 • Material: Silver plate